ShehanAhangamage/angular-material-theme-switcher-example/theme-switcher/projects/angular-material-theme-switcher/README.md

 ## How make your Themes?

-It is so easy to make your theme.
-You only have to pass selected colors to the theme builder in 'styles.scss' file or your custom 'theme.scss' file, but you must have to import 'theme.scss' file into 'styles.scss' file.
+It is so easy to make your theme- You only have to pass selected colors to the theme builder in 'styles.scss' file or your custom 'theme.scss' file, but you must have to import 'theme.scss' file into 'styles.scss' file.

 * Basic use